indirectDirectEnumeration69/BinaryArt/README.md

 -
 -
 -
+Note:

-once the logic is done the organisation of the code , modules and headers will start to come into play for a more efficent program , class's require alot of space so maybe keeping it procedural for now will keep the memory consumption low.
+- once the logic is done the organisation of the code , modules and headers will start to come into play for a more efficent program , class's require alot of space so maybe keeping it procedural for now will keep the memory consumption low.

 additional features for a later date :
 - finding os enviroments based on macro definition inclusions as well as certain files exisitig ie. dlls